tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 </div>
 ```

-The modal will handle a custom event called `open-modal` that may be triggered from anywhere in the page.
-It expects that event to have the modal name in the event detail.
-Now, we need a new Stimulus controller that will dispatch that event, since the modal trigger will be outside the modal:
+The modal has an `open()` method that's currently not used anywhere in the component.
+That's because the trigger to open the modal will leave outside of it in the DOM, so we'll need a new Stimulus controller for that and we'll use the [Stimulus Outlets API](https://stimulus.hotwired.dev/reference/outlets) so our trigger controller will invoke the open method from the modal controller:

 ```bash
 php artisan stimulus:make modal_trigger_controller